Chicago carjacking: Armed group steals 2 cars on same block in Edgewater, police say

 Carjacking safety tips: What to do if you're approached by a carjacker

-The armed suspects demanded the get out of the Volvo and the victims complied, police said.
+The armed suspects demanded they get out of the Volvo and the victims complied, police said.

 As the suspects were fleeing in the Volvo, they noticed a white 2011 BMW-X5 at a stop sign, police said.